History of WWE Raw: Brand extension continues (2005–2011)

 During the September 25, 2006 episode of Raw in Oklahoma City, Oklahoma, the opening of Raw suffered a blackout.
 Spotlights were the only lights running in the house, thus the opening match (between Lita and Candice Michelle) was contested in the dark.
 Power in the presentation was later restored.
 Another similar moment happened back on May 26, 1996, in Florence, South Carolina for WWF In Your House 8: Beware of Dog, when a major thunderstorm hit the Florence Civic Center causing major chaos for the pay-per-view.
 That Tuesday, Beware of Dog returned to North Charleston, South Carolina to finish out three matches that were not shown because of the lost power feed.
 That October 9, 2006 episode of Raw held a three-hour season premiere called the "Raw Family Reunion", where the Raw brand debuted a new logo and theme song, Papa Roach's "...To Be Loved".
 The episode also featured talent from the SmackDown! and ECW brands.
 Later that month, on October 23, Raw aired its 700th episode.

 On June 25, 2007, Raw was scheduled in Corpus Christi, Texas to be a three-hour special memorial show for the storyline death of the Mr. McMahon character.
 Two weeks earlier, the show had broadcast an angle in which Mr. McMahon was presumably murdered by a bomb planted within his limousine.
 The "Mr. McMahon tribute" was cancelled on the day it was due to air after the real life death of Chris Benoit and his family.
 The show was hastily canceled, the audience was denied entrance to the arena and that night's episode instead became a three-hour tribute to Benoit, airing highlights from the WWE DVD Hard Knocks: The Chris Benoit Story and a selection of Benoit's most famous matches.
 Several wrestlers paid tribute in the form of real interviews about him and Vince McMahon broke character to address the viewers about what had happened.
 However, when the facts of Benoit's death came to light, WWE pulled this episode from international markets which aired Raw on a tape delay basis.
 Several channels announced the episode was being withheld for legal reasons.
 A substitute Raw, hosted by Todd Grisham from WWE Studios, was created featuring recaps of John Cena's WWE Championship victories, mainly the ones that had occurred over the past year.
-The episode started with a message from Vince McMahon which originally aired on the June 26 episode of ECW.
+The episode started with a message from Vince McMahon, similar to the one which originally aired on the June 26 episode of ECW.
 Some countries that received WWE programming up to three weeks late had all Chris Benoit matches edited out.